wuyinjun-1993/DGM2/readme.md

 --use_gate: flag of using the gate function or not

 --gaussian: the parameter gamma to balance the dynamic component and the basis mixture component in the dynamic gaussian mixture distribution, which will take effect when --use_gate is not used

+--wait_epoch: number of epochs for the warm-up phase with annealing technique during which the coefficient for the KL divergence term in the loss function is zero.

+--cluster_num: number of clusters for DGM2_L and DGM2_O.
+The default value is 20.

 ### Running examples on USHCN dataset: